 The accused was arrested and charged with one third-degree felony count of practice of dentistry without a license.
 Bond was set at $3,000.

-Practicing medicine without a license is a common crime in South Florida.
+Practicing medicine without a license is a common crime in Miami-Dade County.
 This is due to the large numbers of immigrants.
 Many were educated, trained, and licensed in their home countries but have failed to receive the education and licensing required to practice their profession in the United States.

 Relying on the fact that many undocumented immigrants lack financial resources and health insurance.
 As well, many undocumented immigrants fear detection and do not want to visit a conventional medical office for fear that they may be asked to produce identification.

 These undocumented immigrants learn of the services of the unlicensed practitioner through family or friends and will go visit them and pay them in cash.

 There are many unlicensed practitioners who have been trained in medicine and dentistry and can, in theory, provide adequate services.
 However, not having a license to practice in the State of Florida raises concerns that their practice methods, safety protocols, quality of equipment and hygiene, do not comport with our standards.
 Moreover, without a license, there is no oversight or regulation.
 This is why the unlicensed practice of medicine and dentistry is a felony offense.